jrayers97/bios-611-Project/README.md

 You then visit http://localhost:8787 via a browser on your machine to access the machine and development environment.
 For the curious, we also expose port 8888 so that we can launch other servers from in the container.

+To view the report type the following into the terminal in the docker container: make writeup.pdf